2019 was the Centenary

 Road) via Caversham Bridge.

-is a significant milestone and TV&GWOT Supporters have been
+was a significant milestone and TV&GWOT Supporters

-pooling their expertise and collections to produce a book
+pooled their expertise and collections to produce a book

 which charts the evolution of the Reading routes and buses